Double Hand Transplantation

-Three and a half years ago the team in Leeds performed the first hand transplant in the UK.
+In 2016 the first hand transplant in the UK was performed at Leeds General Infirmary.
 Immediately thereafter the commissioning arrangements within the NHS changed and it was necessary to make application for this procedure to be included in Highly Specialised Surgery Commissioning.
 This application to NHS England was long and thorough but in late 2015 the principle was accepted.
 Leeds then applied for and was granted the contract for the provision of this service in April of 2016.

 In July 2016 Leeds undertook a double hand transplant on a patient from Yorkshire who had lost all eight fingers at the base of metacarpal level, and who was unsuitable for toe transfer reconstruction.
 It should be noted that the excellent primary surgery carried out in the expectation of future transplantation by the team in Sheffield under Mark Hobson greatly contributed to the ability to undertake transplantation.